 Leiths Diploma in Food and Wine

-Throughout the year visits are organised to a variety of establishments involved in the business.
+Throughout the year visits are organised to a variety of establishments involved in the business including Billingsgate fish market and Smithfield meat market.
 Students have the opportunity of work experience in leading London restaurants.
-We also arrange visits to Billingsgate fish market and Smithfield meat market.

-You can choose between two cooking diplomas at Leiths.
-The Diploma can be achieved in three terms, starting in the Autumn, comprising the Foundation, Intermediate and Advanced Certificates (described on their own pages) or in two terms, starting in January, provided the student possesses enough knowledge of cookery or has sufficient practical experience to omit the Foundation Term.
+The Diploma can be achieved in two or three terms.
+The three term Diploma starting in the Autumn, comprises of the Foundation, Intermediate and Advanced Certificates (see menu links).
+The Diploma can also be achieved in two terms, starting in January, provided the student possesses enough knowledge of cookery, previous culinary training, or has sufficient practical experience to omit the Foundation Term.

-The extras for each student on this course are knives (£270) additional kitchen equipment (£200) and course literature (£50).
-Students are required to wear chef’s jackets, hats and checked trousers Order forms for these extras are sent out with the final invoice.
+Student on this course will require knives (£140 – 270) additional kitchen equipment (£200) and course literature (£50).
+Students are required to wear chef’s jackets, hats and checked trousers.
+Order forms are sent out with the final invoice.

 Students enrolled on the 2 or 3 term diploma will also be enrolled for the CTH Level 4 Diploma in Professional Culinary Arts.
 The Level 4 Diploma in Professional Culinary Arts is regulated by People First, the Sector Skills Council and Ofqual and carries 96 credits within the government’s Qualifications Credit Framework.
 This enables students to gain credit towards any future qualifications they may wish to take, be they at university or CTH accredited colleges around the world